 The Australasian SKA Industry Cluster is a body of Australasian companies interested in involvement in the SKA project.
 More information about ASKAIC can be found on the ASKAIC Page.

-Keep up to date with brief reports from pre-construction activities and Australian precursor telescopes on the Precursor Project Updates page and with these useful links.
+Keep up to date with brief reports from pre-construction activities and Australian precursor telescopes on SKA Precursor Telescope and Project Resources page and with these useful links.

 Australian SKA Pre-Construction Grants Program